 - Alan Hui Andrews

-During the 1930s the MOD at Trentham was a significant contributor to the sporting community of Upper Hutt.
+During the 1930s, the MOD at Trentham was a significant contributor to the sporting community of Upper Hutt.
 At the individual level, men of the MOD were players, coaches and administrators for many of the sporting codes in Upper Hutt.
-The MOD cricket team was an anchor team in the Upper Hutt Cricket association Cricket competition, providing a level of stability in uncertain times which contributed to the success of the competition.
+The MOD cricket team was an anchor team in the Upper Hutt Cricket association Cricket competition, providing stability in uncertain times which contributed to the competition’s success.
 What is significant is that despite having no opportunity to exercise together as a unit in the inter-war years, when war came, the NZAOC had a cadre of potential leaders who had honed their skills on playing fields to help guide the NZAOC in its wartime expansion.